The Spanish Steps in Rome - A Blend of History and Luxury

-Few cities in the world can match Rome, Italy when it comes to ancient ruins and architecture.
-With landmarks like the Colosseum, Trevi Fountain, and the Pantheon, it doesn't take long before one discovers the uniqueness of Rome (The Eternal City).
-Considered to be the widest and longest staircase in Europe, the Spanish Steps add to Rome's intriguing history with the finest of polished Baroque architecture and styling.
+Few cities in the world can match Rome when it comes to ancient ruins and architecture.
+With landmarks like the Colosseum, the bridges over River Tiber, Trevi Fountain, and the Pantheon, it doesn't take long to discovers the uniqueness of The Eternal City.
+Yet, Scalinata di Trinità dei Monti stands out.

-Also present at the foot of the Spanish Steps is the Keats-Shelley House, which is now a museum.
+Also present at the foot of the steps is the Keats-Shelley House, which is now a museum.
 Famous romantic poet John Keats spent his last days before his untimely death in 1821 at the house.
 He was only 25 years old at the time.
+The museum has preserved Keats' bedroom as a way of drawing attention to his tragic death at a young age.

-Designed by architects Francesco de Sanctis and Alessandro Specchi, the Spanish Steps structure is a fine example of Baroque architecture, a highly ornate and theatrical style that emerged in Italy in the 17th century and spread across different European countries.
+Designed by architects Francesco de Sanctis and Alessandro Specchi, the Spanish Steps structure is a fine example of Baroque architecture.
+The building style which includes complex patterns emerged in Italy in the 17th century and spread across different European countries and then the United States.

-The initial idea for the stairs was conceived by Pope Gregory XIII, who wanted a staircase to connect to the recently completed Trinità dei Monti.
+Pope Gregory XIII came up with the initial idea for the stairs.
+He wanted a staircase to connect to the recently completed Trinità dei Monti.
 This explains the official Italian name, Scalinata della Trinità dei Monti ( the Stairway to the Church of Trinita dei Monti).

 Named after the nearby Spanish Embassy to the Holy See (See of Rome), the structure was completed in 1725 thanks to funding from the estate of French diplomat Etienne Gueffier.
 Italian architects Francesco de Sanctis and Alessandro Specchi were tasked with designing the staircase after winning a design competition held in 1717.

 One of the most famous squares in Italy today, Piazza di Spagna is synonymous with luxury thanks to the tens of luxury boutiques, designer and jewelry stores, and luxury watch retailers close to it (mostly along Via dei Condotti and all the way down to Largo Carlo Goldoni).
-When you decide it's time to shop, this is the place to do it.
+When you decide it's time to shop in Rome, this is the place to do it.

 The location of the Spanish Steps is central to some of the city's other top attractions (within 3km).
 The closest include the following: